 Construction-related activities could cause temporary exceedances of receiving water quality objectives or other adverse effects to beneficial uses (item a).
 The potential for temporary construction-related contaminant discharges to cause exceedances of water quality objectives and adverse effects to beneficial uses would be less than significant with the implementation of management practices and controls to avoid and minimize potential adverse construction- related water quality effects, as described in more detail below.

 Construction activities could involve earthwork such as grading, excavation, trenching, backfilling, hauling, compaction, and could include extensive soil borrow and disposal activities.
 Additionally, underground piping, conduits and galleries could be constructed.
 Construction also could involve paving, lighting, drainage, reinforced concrete, steel structures, delivery of construction materials and supplies to the site, and off-hauling of demolished and excavated material.
-Typical construction activities would require all terrain vehicles, fork lifts, cranes, pick- up and fuel trucks, compressors, loaders, backhoes, excavators, dozers, scrapers, pavement compactors, welders, concrete pumps and concrete trucks, and off-road haul trucks.
+Typical construction activities would require all terrain vehicles, forklifts, cranes, pick- up and fuel trucks, compressors, loaders, backhoes, excavators, dozers, scrapers, pavement compactors, welders, concrete pumps and concrete trucks, and off-road haul trucks.

 Construction also would require temporary staging areas for storage of construction materials, fuels, equipment, and vehicles.